-If you’re buying a car from a dealership, the salesperson will probably offer you gap insurance.
-But what is it and do you really need it?
-Really?
+If you’re buying a car from a dealership, the salesperson will probably offer you GAP insurance.
+But what is it, and do you really need it?

-So if you’re unlucky enough to have your car written off or stolen, your regular insurer will pay out what it's worth at the time that happens.
-But as this is likely to be less than what you paid when you bought it.
-If your car is brand new there will be a 'gap' between what your insurer pays out and how much you originally paid.
+This is likely, however, to be less than what you paid when you bought it.
+If your car is brand-new, there will be a 'gap' between what your insurer pays out and how much you originally paid.

-If you want a car that is comparable with what you originally bought, then, yep, you’ll need gap insurance.
+If you want a car that’s comparable to what you originally bought, you might want to consider GAP insurance.

 You can buy it at a dealer (it’s a useful source of extra profit for them) – although they’re no longer allowed to sell it to you at the same time as they sell you the car: there has to be a 48-hour ‘cooling-off’ period between told the cost and actually being able to buy it.